vedant-im10/MyLearnings/Artificial Intelligence for Everyone/Course_Learning.md

   - Predictive Analytics: My projects included developing predictive models for patient outcomes, where I applied machine learning to historical patient data to forecast disease progression and treatment responses.

 - AI in Finance:
-  - Fraud Detection: I implemented machine learning models for detecting fraudulent transactions in financial datasets.
+  - Fraud Detection: I learned machine learning models for detecting fraudulent transactions in financial datasets.
 Techniques such as anomaly detection and supervised learning were used to identify suspicious patterns and improve the security of financial systems.
-  - Algorithmic Trading: I developed trading algorithms that leveraged AI to analyze market data, predict price movements, and execute trades autonomously.
+  - Algorithmic Trading: I learned about trading algorithms that leveraged AI to analyze market data, predict price movements, and execute trades autonomously.
 This involved working with time series data and applying reinforcement learning to optimize trading strategies.

 - Autonomous Driving:
   - Perception and Control Systems: I delved into the AI technologies behind self-driving cars, focusing on how CNNs process visual inputs to recognize traffic signs, detect obstacles, and make real-time driving decisions.
 I also explored reinforcement learning techniques for training AI agents to navigate complex environments.